 There are many different hazards lurking around a construction site.
 Besides heavy machines and dangerous power tools, there’s also the threat of slip-and-fall accidents, scaffolding accidents, trench collapses, crane accidents, and electrocutions.
 New York construction workers also have to deal with toxic exposure.
 While these cases aren't as common as other injuries, they're just as devastating.

 If you're a New York City construction worker who has been exposed to toxins at a work site, please understand that you have legal rights.
 You can seek compensation for medical expenses, lost income, and other losses suffered because of toxic exposure on the job.
-The experienced New York personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, can help.
+The experienced New York personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can help.
 Contact us at (212) 986-7353.

 Practically all New York construction sites have a number of chemicals and compounds that are harmful to workers.
 To prevent construction workers from suffering harm, New York State’s plan for Public Employee Safety and Health (PESH) includes standards and regulations for toxic exposure.
 Property owners, general contractors, and employers are responsible for monitoring toxic exposure risks.